usnistgov/BF/content/en/Info/BF Classes/_INP/DVL.md

 	</tr>
 	<tr>
 			<td>Data Fault</td>
-	<td>Data Fault/Error type – The data of an object has harmed semantics or inconsistent or wrong value.</td>
+	<td>Data error (or fault) type – The data of an object has harmed semantics or inconsistent or wrong value.</td>
 	</tr>
 	<tr>
 			<td>   Corrupted Data </td>
-	<td>Corrupted Data fault/error – The data is modified unintentionally due to a previous weakness (e.g., with a decompress or a decrypt operation); would lead to invalid data for next weakness.</td>
+	<td>Corrupted Data error (or fault) – The data is modified unintentionally due to a previous weakness (e.g., with a decompress or a decrypt operation); would lead to invalid data for next weakness.</td>
 	</tr>
 	<tr>
 			<td>   Tampered Data </td>
-	<td>Tampered Data fault/error – Maliciously modified data due to a previous weakness (e.g., with a deserialize, authorize, or crypto verify operation); would lead to injection.</td>
+	<td>Tampered Data error (or fault) – Maliciously modified data due to a previous weakness (e.g., with a deserialize, authorize, or crypto verify operation); would lead to injection.</td>
 	</tr>
 	<tr>
 			<td>   Corrupted Policy Data </td>
-	<td>Corrupted Policy Data fault/error –  Policy data is modified unintentionally (the values the policy checks for) due to a previous weakness.</td>
+	<td>Corrupted Policy Data error (or fault) –  Policy data is modified unintentionally (the values the policy checks for) due to a previous weakness.</td>
 	</tr>
 	<tr>
 			<td>   Tampered Policy Data </td>
-	<td>Tampered Policy Data fault/error – Maliciously modified policy data (the values the policy checks for) due to a previous weakness.</td>
+	<td>Tampered Policy Data error (or fault) – Maliciously modified policy data (the values the policy checks for) due to a previous weakness.</td>
 	</tr>
 	<tr>
 			<td><strong>Consequences</strong></td>